Small Business Startup Tips

 Your Bank Loan Tied to Your Lease

-The best way to start a small business is from home if that is
+The best way to start a small business is from home if that is possible.
+Running a business from home also poses many risks.

 There are also leases on business equipment.
-These are especially tricky, no all the ins and outs before you consider one.
+These are especially tricky; no all the ins and outs before you consider one.

-Don’t forget to sign up for your free eCourse on Money Tips
+Don’t forget to sign up for your free eCourse on Money Tips.

 I’m so glad you started with getting a mentor.
 Mentorship is the most overlooked success tool there is.
 All great tips for entrepreneurs – and the timing is great since there are so many now looking to start their own business.